dackst/nayuta/notes.md

   Although by all likelihood what I'm doing to Greek (and Spanish) is what the Japanese text did to English, at least the rest of the text isn't also Greek (or Spanish).
   * based on the [soundtrack](https://music.apple.com/us/album/nayuta-no-kiseki-original-soundtrack/561940857), Falcom's "official" name appears to be "Mythus", but that [has the same problem](https://www.merriam-webster.com/dictionary/mythus) as "mythos".
   * connection with mitosis/mitochondria could relate to their apparent ability to create, resurrect, and manipulate life.
-  * Possibly related that hajimari no kiseki [promo art](https://static.wikia.nocookie.net/kiseki/images/8/80/Key_Visual_(Hajimari).jpg) shows the grandmaster with similar white hair and holding some kind of glowing yarn
+  * Possibly related that the grandmaster has similar white hair, holds some kind of [glowing yarn](https://static.wikia.nocookie.net/kiseki/images/8/80/Key_Visual_(Hajimari).jpg), and also speaks a lot of crpytic nonsense about destiny
     * even if they do ultimately turn out to be unrelated to the grandmaster, both could still be a reference to similar immortal beings who exert control over the destiny of the world and its life with [thread-related powers](https://en.wikipedia.org/wiki/Moirai).
   * maybe sprinkle in some additional veiled sewing metaphors: "cut short", "thread of history/fate", "weave/twist", "seams"
     * adding more metaphors or such in general is probably a good idea